bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/04_Supercomputers.rst

 -  sshfs

-For further details about the COMPSs packages installation and configuration please refer to the *COMPSs Installation Manual* available at our webpage http://compss.bsc.es .
+For further details about the COMPSs packages installation and configuration please refer to :ref:`Installation and Administration` Section.
 If you are not willing to install COMPSs in your local machine please consider to download our Virtual Machine available at our webpage.

 Once the packages have been installed and configured, users need to mount the sshfs directory as follows.
 The ``SC_USER`` stands for your